 And secondly, we will test all the combinations of little variations on all the variables in the same sample.
 This is the global test of stochastic modeling.

-What we are trying to find?
+What are we trying to find?

 Unitary test of stochastic modeling